8 Things to Know Before Installing Recessed Lighting in Your Home

 Unobtrusive illumination installed flush with the ceiling, recessed lighting can be found in virtually all types of homes, and for good reason.
-It beams light downwards, illuminating a whole room without invading sightlines or snagging any usable square footage.
+It beams light downward, illuminating a whole room without invading sight lines or snagging any usable square footage.

-Recessed lighting is easiest to install during new construction but can be retrofitted into existing ceilings.
+Recessed lighting is easiest to install during new construction, but can be retrofitted into existing ceilings.

 These lights are then wired to the power source, and the drywall (with holes carefully cut out) goes up over them.
 If you don’t have complete access to the ceiling joists, you can still install recessed lighting without digging into too much drywall.
 Just look for recessed lights designed to fit through a small hole in the ceiling and mounted to the drywall with clips instead of the joists and strapping.

 Placement is key.

-You can use recessed lighting for general lighting, task lighting, or accent lighting—or some combination of the three—but unlike floor or table lamps, you only have one shot to position the lights in the perfect place.
-Consider the particular places you want to be well-lit, like above a reading chair or kitchen island.
+You can use recessed lighting for general lighting, task lighting, or accent lighting—or some combination of the three—but unlike floor lamps or table lamps, you only have one shot to position recessed lights in the perfect place.
+Consider the particular areas you want to be well lit, like above a reading chair or kitchen island.

-For large rooms with areas that may need to be lit differently at times or spaces where ambiance is important, consider wiring the lights to work with each other in strategic groups.
-Have each zone able to be operated independently of the others.
+For large rooms with areas that may need to be lit differently at times or spaces where ambiance is desirable, consider wiring the lights to work with each other in strategic groups.
+Have each zone able to function independently of the others.
 If you’ve layered general lighting, task lighting, and accent lighting, this will give you more control over the mood and function of the space.
 For example, you can set your general lighting on a dimmer, switch off your task lighting, and let your accent lighting highlight your artwork or fireplace.